 The Kentico Portal engine allows you to create dynamic web pages without any programming.
 With the Portal engine, you do not need to use Visual Studio or any other web development tool.
 Instead, you create reusable page templates directly in your web browser.

-Every page on a Kentico website, with the exception of pages based on content only page types, is based on a page template.
+Every page on a Kentico website is based on a page template.
 Page templates consist of a layout and instances of web parts.
 The system stores portal engine page templates in the database.

 The structure of each page template is determined by its page layout, which you can either define through full ASCX markup or standard HTML code.
 The code allows you to set up any layout that you require for your pages.
 Portal engine page layouts need to contain special markup tags that define web part zones — areas where developers place web parts.
 Each web part zone can contain any number of web part instances.